 Susan: “There are some new quartz materials that have the look of terrazzo that are just stunning.

 Susan: “If a client has pushback, it is usually because they are afraid of water damage from the dishwasher.
-I reassure them that in the 15 years I’ve been doing this, the only dishwasher that has ever leaked has bee the one in my own home, in other words it is not a common occurrence!”
+I reassure them that in the 15 years I’ve been doing this, the only dishwasher that has ever leaked has been the one in my own home, in other words, it is not a common occurrence!”

-Susan: “We are still doing a ton of shaker doors.
+Susan: “We are still doing a ton of shaker doors for kitchen cabinets.
 I always try to steer my clients towards adding details to the door profile though, so it does not look like the cabinets came from the local home center, so I don’t really like the look of a stark shaker door.
-We are still doing a lot of white cabinets but are now seeing more wood tones for accent at areas like the island, open shelving and hood details.
+We are still doing a lot of white cabinets but are now seeing more wood tones for accent at areas like the island, open shelving, and hood details.
 I love this trend!”